Lion Throne of Burma

 The Lion Throne (also known as Sihasana or Thihathana Palin; သီဟသနပလ္လင်, derived from सिंहासन) is one of the eight imperial thrones used by the Burmese monarchs.
-Seven of them were destroyed by fire during the allied bombing during World War II, but the Lion Throne, the most significant of all, and an imperial symbol, was saved because the throne was transported to India in 1885 after the Third Anglo-Burmese War and remained there for more than 62 years until it was retrieved back to Myanmar in 1948.
+Seven of them were destroyed by fire during the Allied bombing in World War II, but the Lion Throne, the most significant of all, and an imperial symbol, was saved because the throne was transported to India in 1885 after the Third Anglo-Burmese War and remained there for more than 62 years until it was returned to Myanmar in 1948.

 Decorative elements of the throne

 As small lion figurines are placed inside niches of the throne, it is called the Thihathana Throne or Royal Lion Throne.
 It is made out of yamane wood (Gmelina arborea).
 The upper portion of the throne is called "U-gin".
 There are eleven Chakra and Devas at the both sides of U-gin floral carvings.
 There are the peacock figurines, which represent the sun, and the hare figurine, which represents the moon, depicted on the proper left and right sides of the door jambs.

 It was believed that Burmese kings descended from Solar and Lunar dynasties.
 There are two guardian gods of the world (Lokanat) figures on each side of the door.
 By representing the Trāyastriṃśa (the abode of gods), 33 figures of Nats (Devas) are installed at the U-gin, the door and door jamb of the throne.
 At the left and right sides of the throne, there is each a Lokanat figure, together with a flying lion and a flying elephant, as symbols of peace.